 Not long after the first views of Rocinha, things open out a bit and you will start to see views up to the top of the mountain.
 When you hit the first patch of rock you are probably no more than 30 minutes from the top.

 The trees quickly die away and you find yourself walking through long grass and low bushes.
 The views really start to open out and if you’re like me you will find that you’re stopping every 5 minutes to take photos of the spectacular views.

 The final climb is through tufty grass, with views opening out to the left and right.
 The very top is marked with a rather unimpressive stone marker, but continue on for another 30 seconds until you reach the jaw-dropping look-out point.
 This is what you came for!

 Once you’ve had your fill of the incredible views of this marvellous city, turn around and head back the way you came.
 On our return journey, we decided to walk the whole way back and we were amazed at how quickly we found ourselves back at the entrance to the favela.

 As I already mentioned, this is not a long walk – depending on your pace and how long you spend at the top, this walk will take most people 3-4 hours in total.
 With that in mind, check what time it gets dark so you can make sure that you won’t be walking in the dark.
 Also, keep an eye on the weather – if it’s raining or very cloudy then you will miss out on the amazing views which are what this walk is all about.

-You don’t have to pay anyone to do this walk!
-Of course if you decide to take taxis and/or moto-taxis then it will cost a little, but not much!
+You don’t have to pay anyone to do this walk.
+Of course if you decide to take taxis and/or moto-taxis then it will cost a little, but nothing much compared to most activities in Rio.
 When you’ve finished the walk, why not grab a cold beer or two in one of the Vidigal bars?
-The prices are very reasonable!
+The prices are very reasonable.

 For more walking trails in Rio, see the e-Trilhas site: http://www.etrilhas.com.br/en/trails-rio/